 Synopsis: An alternative to sawhorses and workbenches, this shop cut table is made from just four sheets of plywood.
-Woodworker Peter Polcyn explains how to prep the pieces the most labor-intensive part of the process with a detailed drawing including the cut dimensions, and then describes the assembly of the gridded top, apron, dust trays, and legs.
+Woodworker Peter Polcyn explains how to prep the pieces the most labor-intensive part of the process with a detailed construction drawing (plus a downloadable Sketchup model), and then describes the assembly of the gridded top, apron, dust trays, and legs.
 The article includes examples of customizable accessories for the table, such as a track-saw guiderail holder and a power strip.

 As a full-time cabinet and furniture maker, I work with a lot of plywood.
 I typically break the sheets down using a track saw, and finding the right surface to do this work has been a challenge.
 Over the years I tried everything from sawhorses to traditional workbenches, but nothing worked exactly like I wanted.
 I need a flat, stable, well-supported surface that won’t collect sawdust and allows me to clamp boards and plywood anywhere.
 And it can’t be too precious to cut into with a track saw.